Sher1234/Horrible/README.md

 * Lists Today's as well as full weeks Schedule (According to User Time)

-* Notifies on Every New Release Availabe on HS (Sometimes Buggy)
+* Notifies on Every New Release Available on HS (Sometimes Buggy)

 * Lists Available as well as Current Shows from HS